CreamFirst/cream-bot-messenger/cove.md

 CURRENT PROMOTIONS (HIGH PRIORITY)

-Free Kids Meal on Thursday, March 5 for every adult main purchased.
-That's restaurant or bar between 4pm and 7pm - celebrate World Book Day on us.

 10% OFF BOOKINGS AT OUR HOLIDAY LET

 If someone books a stay at Tansea during March, they receive